Ulysses S. Grant National Historic Site

 Ulysses S. Grant National Historic Site is a 9.65 acre United States National Historic Site located 10 mile southwest of downtown St. Louis, Missouri, within the municipality of Grantwood Village, Missouri.
 The site, also known as White Haven, commemorates the life, military career and presidency of Ulysses S. Grant.
 Five historic structures are preserved at the site, including the childhood home of Ulysses' wife, Julia Dent Grant.

-White Haven was an 850-acre plantation worked by enslaved people; Grant supervised their forced labor from 1854 to 1859.
+White Haven was an 850-acre plantation worked by enslaved people; Grant worked on his own separate farm on the same property, alongside enslaved people doing the same work.

 History

 After his marriage to Julia, Grant was stationed in Michigan and New York.
 Julia traveled with him to these posts, returning to White Haven in 1850 for the birth of their first child, Fred.
 When Ulysses was sent west in 1852, Julia was not able to go with him, being pregnant with their second child.
 She returned to her parents' home after stopping at Ulysses' parents' home in Ohio, where Ulysses Jr., was born.
 Grant's army pay was insufficient to bring his family out to the West Coast, and he tried several business ventures to supplement his income.
 Suffering from depression and loneliness after being separated for two years, Grant finally resigned from the army in 1854 and returned to White Haven.

 Grant farmed the White Haven property for his father-in-law, working with the slaves owned by Julia's father.
 Two more children were born, Ellen, born on July 4, 1855, and Jesse, in February 1858.
 Due to a financial panic in 1857, along with bad weather that destroyed many farmers' crops, Ulysses worked for a short time in the city of St. Louis in real estate and as an engineer.
 In 1860, Ulysses, Julia, and their four children moved to Galena, Illinois.
 Ulysses worked with his brothers selling leather goods made in their father's tannery.